zero-Editions

 20,00$ USD

-EN Memoryscape, a speculative short story by THE-ICONOMIST, investigates the collapse between memory, technology, and subjectivity.
-A narrator navigates feeds, notifications, algorithms, and system failures in search of himself, finding only residues: echoes, noises, and fragments of a life mediated by devices.
-Between archived dreams, captcha identities, and emotions translated into data, the book constructs a scenario in which memory no longer belongs to the body and begins to operate in invisible infrastructures.
-The 99 images that accompany the narrative were appropriated and organized according to the rhythm and recurrences of the text, functioning as visual extensions of its symptoms, flaws, and interruptions.
-Each reappearance marks a short circuit between experience and record, until the attempt to escape one's own memory presents itself as an ambiguous gesture: to disappear from the archives in order to continue existing.
+EN Memoryscape is a speculative short story by THE-ICONOMIST that operates at the intersection of memory, technology, and subjectivity.
+The book articulates feeds, notifications, algorithms, and system failures as narrative material, composing a field of residues; echoes, noises, and fragments of a life mediated by devices.
+Between archived dreams, captcha identities and emotions translated into data, memory ceases to belong to the body and begins to function in invisible infrastructures.
+The book was developed from New York Times headlines, taken not as information, but as fragments of a neoliberal subjectivity, such as body, performance, future, optimization.
+Submitted to a process of automated writing by artificial intelligence, this archive was reorganised by a logic of algorithmic assembly.
+From the reordering emerges a continuous narrative: an artificial affective map, a memoryscape without memory, constructed from contemporary discursive residues.
+The 99 images that accompany the narrative were appropriated and organised according to the rhythm and recurrences of the text, functioning as visual extensions of symptoms, failures, and interruptions.
+Each reappearance produces a short circuit between experience and record, until the attempt to escape one's own memory presents itself as an ambiguous gesture: to disappear from the archives in order to continue existing.

 Year: 2025 A short-story by THE-ICONOMIST